 The Cairngorms Trust has supported a variety of Gaelic projects over recent years, including two Youth Local Action Group grants to Fèis Spè and Gaelic culture and spoken word support via Badenoch: The Storylands.
-Additional activity in this area is included in our annual progress report sent to Bòrd na Gàidhlig, published on our website.
+Additional activity is included in our annual progress report sent to Bòrd na Gàidhlig, published on our website.